Haydn Philharmonic

 (Conductor, Violoncello/Germany)

-One of the most exciting and successful young artists of his generation.
-As a soloist and conductor, he is also a multi-artist demanded by the current music world, captivating audiences with his repertoire ranging from baroque to contemporary.
+Considered one of the most dynamic and accomplished young artists of his generation, Nicola Altstaedt commands attention as both a soloist and conductor, captivating audiences with his versatile repertoire spanning from baroque to contemporary music.

-As a conductor, he visited Japan with the Haydn Philharmonic in June 2018, and has worked with the Scottish Chamber Orchestra, the Belgian National Orchestra, the Hong Kong Sinfonietta, and Les Violons du Roi.
-In the 2017/18 season, he gave the Finnish premiere of the new Cello Concerto, composed and conducted by Esa-Pekka Salonen, at the Helsinki Festival, followed by his debut with the Philharmonia Orchestra.
-Since then, he has toured with famous orchestras in Europe and America, and is scheduled to perform with the Yomiuri Nippon Symphony Orchestra in 2019.
+As a conductor, Altstaedt has showcased his talent on the international stage.
+Notably, he led the Haydn Philharmonic on a successful tour of Japan in June 2018 and collaborated with esteemed ensembles such as the Scottish Chamber Orchestra, the Belgian National Orchestra, the Hong Kong Sinfonietta, and Les Violons du Roy.
+In the 2017/18 season, he premiered Esa-Pekka Salonen's Cello Concerto at the Helsinki Festival and made his debut with the Philharmonia Orchestra.
+His engagements have taken him across Europe and America, with upcoming performances scheduled with the Yomiuri Nippon Symphony Orchestra in 2019.

 Back to blog